-As reported in Appendix 7, from the 1490 larvae of S. nonagrioides collected in the Ebro valley Spain, 637 adults (43%) emerged, of whom 584 mated, and the offspring of 95% of these adults (554) were used in the bioassays and treated with the DC of 1091 ng Cry1Ab/cm2.
-The treatment with the DC caused a mean moulting inhibition of 98.65% ± 0.40% to the F1 neonates, which was not significantly different from the expected value of 99 % or the value of moulting inhibition (97.75%) caused to neonates of the laboratory strain of S. nonagrioides after treatment with the same DC (t = -2.1759, df = 2, p = 0.081).
-Fluctuations of about 6-fold for both LC50 and MIC50 were found in the laboratory strain during the period that monitoring was performed by means of dose-response bioassays (2004- 2015), but no trends were observed over time.
+As reported in Appendix 7, from the 1644 larvae of S. nonagrioides collected in the Ebro valley Spain, 982 adults (60%) emerged, of whom 922 mated.
+The offspring of 94% of these adults (868) was used in the bioassays and treated with the DC of 1091 ng Cry1Ab/cm2.
+The treatment with the DC caused a mean moulting inhibition of 97.97% to the F1 neonates, which was significantly different from the expected value of 99 % (t = 4.000, df = 2, p =0.029), but not significantly different from the value of moulting inhibition (97.02%) caused to neonates of the laboratory strain of S. nonagrioides after treatment with the same DC (t = 2.440, df = 2, p = 0.067).
+Fluctuations of about 6-fold for both LC50 and MIC50 were found in the laboratory strain during the period that monitoring was performed by means of doseresponse bioassays (2004-2015), but no trends were observed over time.
 To account for these fluctuations related to experimental conditions (protein bath, testing conditions, etc.), MIC50 and LC50 values of field populations were compared with the susceptible laboratory strain (Farinós et al., 2017).
 This finding highlights the importance of maintaining a susceptible laboratory strain against which the field populations should be compared, enabling the correct interpretation of the results.
-In addition, all the F1 first-instar larvae S. nonagrioides larvae (10 294) died after continuous feeding on leaves of Bt maize (100% died before reaching 2nd larval stage).
-To confirm that the 40 larvae that reached the second larval instar in the DC bioassay are not resistant to MON 810, 128 F2 neonates of their siblings coming from two different oviposition cages were fed with MON 810 leaves and all died before reaching the 3rd larval stage.
+In addition, only one of the 17 300 F1 first-instar S. nonagrioides larvae reared on MON 810 leaves was able to moult to the second larval instar, but it died 2 days after being put on an artificial diet, without having moulted to the third larval instar.
+To confirm that the 67 larvae that reached the second larval instar in the DC bioassay are not resistant to MON 810, 287 F2 neonates of their siblings coming from three different oviposition cages were treated with the diagnostic concentration (1091 ng/cm2).
+Two of the treated larvae moulted to the second larval instar after 7 days, but when they were subsequently fed on MON 810 maize, none of them moulted to the third larval instar.
 In conclusion, no evidence was detected of a decrease in Cry1Ab susceptibility of S. nonagroides during the monitoring duration.